icaka98/median-heap/README.md

 ### Prerequisites

-The only two requirements are to have Python 3 installed and a single library -> `pytest` for running the automated unit tests;
+The two requirements are to have a stable Python 3 installed and a single library -> `pytest` for running the automated unit tests;

 ### Installation